Frequently Asked Questions

 Early Maryland Records

-Here are the volumes of official records pertaining to the colonial Maryland government, and also the early court reporter volumes (e.g. Harris & Johnson, Gill, etc.) We found that obtaining copies of these records was a clunky, time-consuming exercise, and decided to incorporate them in toto into our archive.
-Now getting copies is easy!
+Here are the volumes of official records pertaining to the colonial Maryland government, and also the appellate court reporter volumes (e.g. Harris & Johnson, Gill, etc.) from 1658 through 1928.
+We found that obtaining copies of these records was a clunky, time-consuming exercise, and decided to incorporate them in toto into our archive, with full text search capability.
+Now getting copies is a snap!

 You will notice that the Martenet-generated material is largely contained within Series 3 through Series 7.